 - Don’t tailgate or engage in other aggressive driving tactics

 Common Injuries from Rear-end Crashes

-While rear-end accidents are viewed as being relatively minor occurrences, surprisingly severe injuries can result from this type of crash.
+While some believe rear-end accidents are relatively minor occurrences, surprisingly severe injuries can result from this type of crash.
 Many people involved in rear-end accidents feel the effects of the crash for months or years afterward.
 The following are only some examples of injuries that can plague you after a rear-end crash:

 Neck Injuries from a Rear-end Accident

 Neck injuries: The injury perhaps most commonly associated with rear-end accidents is whiplash.
 This can involve several types of injuries to the soft tissue in the neck, including straining of the tendons or ligaments.
-Soft tissue can also be sprained or torn.
-Rear-end accidents can cause a person’s head to move violently, which often results in injuries that cause pain, stiffness, and limited neck movement.
+Soft tissue can also sustain sprains and tears.
+Rear-end accidents can cause a person’s head to move violently.
+This often results in injuries that cause pain, stiffness, and limited neck movement.
 Many neck injuries require physical therapy and time away from usual activities or work.

 Back Injuries from a Rear-end Accident

 Back injuries: The back consists of many easily injured parts, including muscles, joints, and soft tissue.
 Because almost every type of movement involves the back, both upper and lower back injuries can be debilitating.
 People with serious back injuries often must take a significant amount of time off work and have ongoing treatment to slowly recover.
 If physical therapy is not enough to resolve the pain and restrictions, back surgery may be needed.